 - Final examinations administered at the close of each term in accordance with a prepared schedule of examinations.

-Under certain circumstances, a currently registered student may receive credit by examination for a course in which he/she has not been regularly enrolled.
+Under certain circumstances, a currently registered student may receive credit by examination for a course in which they have not been regularly enrolled.
 Each department or division may determine those courses, if any, for which credit may be earned by examination.
 Credit by examination may be awarded through nationally standardized tests or through institutionally devised tests.

 Computer-based CLEP testing is available on the Minot State University campus by appointment only.
 Contact the Center for Extended Learning for scheduling and registration information.
 An administrative fee applies for computer-based CLEP testing, in addition to any examination fee paid to the test service.
 Interested students may inquire at the Registrar's Office for specific information on how credit earned by examination may be applied to particular degree requirements, including General Education Requirements.
 Official score reports must be sent to the Registrar’s Office before any satisfactory credits are posted to the student’s permanent record.
 Credits earned by standardized examination do not carry letter grade or honor point values, nor are they considered credits earned in residence.
 Such credits posted to the Minot State University transcript may not transfer to other institutions.